Notifiarr/notifiarr/examples/MANUAL.md

         This reads from stdin from dpkg, and sends it off to notifiarr.com.
         Will not work on any OS except Linux; only designed for Debian OSes.

+    --reset
+        This commands reads in the config file provided with --config, changes the ui_password to a new random value and saves the file.
+        Use this when you get locked out of the Web UI interface.
+        Must reload or restart after this updates the config file.

     -v, --version
         Display version and exit.